jimmyfowler/lmc-book/lectures/optimization.md

 However, if $f$ is *convex*, loosely speaking, "bowl-shaped", then that implies that any minimum found is the global minimum.
 We won't go into too much detail into convex optimization, but we will use the fact later on that *quadratic* and *linear* functions are convex.
-But if your problem is convex, then generally (in most cases), this is tractable to solve, and there are many well-support tools and solvers for solving convex optimization problems.
+But if your problem is convex, then generally (in most cases), this is tractable to solve, and there are many well-supported tools and solvers for solving convex optimization problems.
 In this course, we will use [`cvxpy`](https://www.cvxpy.org/).
 ```